 In my creation of this website, I have relied heavily on the photos and data of Andrea Fisher Fine Pottery of Santa Fe, NM, as they present what are most likely the largest and best photos of the pottery that has passed through their business.
 I also know that most of the folks who work there have many years of museum training behind them and they know what Pueblo pottery is about.
 I have used other resources to a lesser extent and those are attributed below or on the pages where they are used.

 My text for this website has come from collecting tidbits of data from all across the web and from many of the artists themselves in face-to-face situations.
 That collection/compilation process has shown me the need for a website such as this because so many purveyors of Southwestern Pueblo pottery on the web have simply copy-pasted all their biographical data about the artists, oftentimes using books compiled 20 or more years ago that were based on questionable data collection methods.
 When it comes to family trees and who an artist most likely is (was), some of those books are simply wrong.
 And so many who have copied that data have tried to dress it up a bit, only to muddy the waters further.
 My effort here has been to clear the waters a bit and raise the bar for those who present information in this field.

 Other resources used:

 - Penfield Gallery of Indian Arts

 - School for Advanced Research

 - Canyon Country Originals

-That said, there are some good resources out there, I list only those I have used for more than a hint of data here and there.
+All that said, there are some good resources out there if you search wide and far.
+I list only those I have used for more than a hint of data here and there.